-To maintain your warranty, inspect all roof sealant every three (3) months for voids, gaps and cracks then re-seal as needed (See below).
-Wash the Superflex roof with water and a mild detergent twice a year and clean and inspect the roof vents.

-- DO NOT use sharp tools (putty knife) that could puncture the Superflex roof membrane. - If any voids or cracking are found, remove any loose sealant by hand. - If the loose sealant cannot be pulled off by hand, it still has good adhesion to the Superflex roof membrane and should be left alone. - Using a medium-bristled scrub brush, clean all areas to be resealed with a non-abrasive household cleaner, such as Top Job® or Spic-N-Span®. - This area must be dry before continuing. - Solvents should NOT be used during cleaning.
-Solvents can damage existing sealant and may weaken plastic roof components. - Apply a generous amount of Alpha Systems 1010 Non-Sag Sealant over top of any existing sealant needing resealed. - PLEASE NOTE: ONLY ALPHA SUPPLIED SEALANTS SHOULD COME IN CONTACT WITH THE SUPERFLEX ROOF MEMBRANE.
+- 5160 Alphathane Non-Sag Adhesive/Sealant, and - 5121 Alphathane Self Leveling Adhesive/Sealant. - 1.
+INSPECT all roof sealant every three (3) months for voids, gaps and cracks, then RE-SEAL as needed. - 2.
+WASH the roof membrane with water and a mild detergent 3-4 times per year, CLEAN & INSPECT the roof vents. - DO NOT use solvents during cleaning.
+Solvents can damage existing sealant and may weaken plastic roof components. - DO NOT use sharp tools (putty knife) that could puncture the roof membrane. - If any voids or cracking are found, remove any loose sealant by hand. - If the loose sealant cannot be pulled off by hand, then it still has good adhesion to the roof membrane and should be left alone. - Using a medium-bristled scrub brush, CLEAN all areas to be resealed with a non-abrasive household cleaner, such as Top Job[®] or Spic-N-Span[®]. - This area must be dry before continuing. - 3.
+APPLY a generous amount of the correct Alpha Systems sealant over the top of any existing sealant in the area being resealed. - Use Self-Leveling Sealant on horizontal surfaces. - Use Non-Sag Sealant on vertical surfaces.